Table of Contents

 - Cameron walked the Kumano Pilgrimage in 2016.

-- Jenny swims the English Channel every year.
+- Jenny swam the English Channel every year.

 Even though we see particle を here, these verbs are still considered to be intransitive by Japanese grammarians.
 Instead of particle を marking an object, the idea is that it marks a path that the movement takes.
 This can be really hard to wrap your mind around if you view it from the English perspective of transitivity.
 If you apply the 他動詞 vs. 自動詞 concept though, you can see why this makes sense.
 Even though Cameron walked the pilgrimage and Jenny swam the channel, neither of those places were affected by their movement.
 They are just the paths taken.